How to File for Unemployment Benefits

 Have a Question or Need More Information?

-Do you have a question about your application or benefits?
-The best thing to do is to contact your state unemployment office.
-You may find the information you need on the website, or you will be able to find a phone number to call for assistance.
-Most sites have a frequently asked questions (FAQ) section or a search option to look for answers to your questions.
+Still have questions about your application or benefits?
+Contact your state unemployment office.
+You may find the information you need on the website by accessing the frequently asked questions (FAQ) section or exercising a search option to look for answers to your questions.
+That failing, call the phone number listed to the website for assistance.